 Social Media Guidelines

-A large portion of good decision making stems from being informed and properly educated.
+Being informed and properly educated assist in good decision-making.
 This page is designed with that concept in mind.
 Improper or negative social networking etiquette has become an area of increasing concern on many higher education campuses.
 Online habits are changing rapidly from a closed, private behavior towards an open and sharing culture.
-While this may bring about positive results, as a student it is important that you are also aware of the possible dangers.
+While this may bring about positive results, as a student, it is important that you are also aware of the possible risks.
+Many of these online communities give their users a false sense of security.
 Within the UofL community, you will be treated as an adult and afforded freedom to pursue your academic and social activities.
 This new freedom is accompanied by increased responsibility and higher levels of accountability.
 The university community is committed to encouraging all persons, whether student, staff, or faculty, to accept responsibility for their personal behavior and future success.
 The following is a list of considerations for smarter social media use:

 Postings of other people which have not been cleared can be considered an invasion of privacy.
 Special consideration of the posting or pictures impact on the other individual should not be an afterthought.